vaban-ru/vue-tsc-reproduction-issue/README.md

-# Reproduction repo for vie-tsc issue
+# Reproduction repo for vue-tsc issue